arfc/osier/paper/paper.md

 arbitrary number of dimensions. `osier` was designed to help localized communities articulate their energy preferences in a technical manner without requiring extensive technical expertise.
-In order to facilitate more robust tradeoff analysis, `osier` generates a set of  technology portfolios, called a Pareto front, with multi-objective optimization using evolutionary algorithms.
+In order to facilitate more robust tradeoff analysis, `osier` generates a set of solutions, called a Pareto front, that are composed of a number of technology portfolios.
+The Pareto front is calculated using multi-objective optimization using evolutionary algorithms.
 `osier` also extends the common modelling-to-generate-alternatives (MGA) algorithm into many dimensions, allowing users to investigate the near-optimal for appealing alternative